+This super easy recipe uses store-bought barbeque sauce.
+We add our own additional seasonings to boost the flavor.
 The bbq sauce I use for this recipe is Sweet Baby Ray’s Barbecue Sauce with Brown Sugar.
 I love the flavor Sweet Baby Ray’s gives the salmon.

-4 (4-ounces each) wild-caught salmon filets (leave the skin on)
+wild-caught salmon filets (leave the skin on)

 Preheat your grill to medium heat.

 Use a brush to apply a thick coating of the bbq sauce to each salmon filet.
 Note: Be sure to check your salmon if you use a brush with bristles.
 Sometimes the bristles come out and you end up with bristles in your meal.
 I hate it when I find bristles in my food!
 Use a silicone basting brush as opposed to one with bristles to avoid this problem.